usgs/pestpp/documentation/pestpp_users_manual.md

 <tr class="odd">
 <td><em>ies_update_by_reals</em></td>
 <td>bool</td>
-<td>Flag to indicate whether or not to update each realization according to its phi reduction.
+<td>Flag to indicate whether or not to update each realization according to its phi reduction when the ensemble mean phi meets the reduction criteria.
+Realizations that improve are always kept when the ensemble mean phi does not meet the criteria, independent of this flag.
 Default is False.</td>
 </tr>
 <tr class="even">
 <td><em>Ies_autoadaloc_indicator_pars</em></td>